 This can be used, for example, to add external images or applets to your map.
-In order to actually add custom HTML code to your map, please add this item and then click on it to edit.
+In order to actually add custom HTML code to your map, please add the item and then click on it to edit.
 You can then copy your custom code into the HTML Before and HTML After fields in the Properties box on the right side.

-No matter which object you choose, you can always drag any object from the Properties box on a free area of the map to create a new map item.
+No matter which object you choose, you can always drag any object from the Properties box onto a free area of the map to create a new map item.
 If you drag it onto an existing map item, it will be replaced, while its Device Tree object attributes and size will remain.
 You can also select a map item and double click on an object in the Properties box to replace the map item.
 If no item is selected, a double-click on an object will add a new map item.

-To gain more space for map editing, reduce the size of the Properties box by dragging its left border to right (or to the left to enlarge it again).
+To gain more space for map editing, reduce the size of the Properties box by dragging its left border to the right (or to the left to enlarge it again).